Gérard Chaliand: Teaching

-He taught in Paris, France, at the École nationale d'administration (1980-1987) and at Ecole de Guerre (War College) from 1990 to 1995.
+Chaliand taught in Paris, France, at the École nationale d'administration (1980–1987) and at Ecole de Guerre (the French War College) from 1990 to 1995.

-Chaliand has spent more than five years as a visiting professor in the United States at Harvard, U.C.L.A. and U.C.
-Berkeley.
+He spent more than five years as a visiting professor in the United States at Harvard, UCLA and UC Berkeley.

-He delivered over five hundred lectures in major Universities and research centers, including the Rand Corporation and the US Naval Postgraduate School, Monterey, California.
-(1969-2009).
+Chaliand delivered over five hundred lectures in major Universities and research centers, including the Rand Corporation and the US Naval Postgraduate School, Monterey, California (1969–2009).

-He was also a visiting professor at the military academy, Bogota (Colombia), and Universities of Cape Town (South Africa), Montreal (Canada), Salamanca (Spain), Sussex and Manchester (United Kingdom), Vladikavkaz (Northern Ossetia), Sulaymaniyah (Iraq), and Ilia Chavchavadze (Georgia).
-He was senior visiting fellow at the centre for Conflicts and Peace Studies, Kabul (Afghanistan) from 2005 to 2011.
+He was also a visiting professor at the military academy, Bogota (Colombia), and Universities of Cape Town (South Africa), Montréal (Québec), Salamanca (Spain), Sussex and Manchester (United Kingdom), Vladikavkaz (Northern Ossetia), Sulaymaniyah (Iraq), and Ilia Chavchavadze (Georgia).
+He was senior visiting fellow at the Centre for Conflict and Peace Studies, Kabul (Afghanistan) from 2005 to 2011.
 He taught a summer course at Nanyang University (Singapore) from 2004 to 2014 and Hawler University (Erbil, Iraqi Kurdistan, since 2012).

-He has also lectured at Strategic Institutes in Washington D.C., London, Canberra, Beijing, Madrid, and Tokyo.
+He also lectured at Strategic Institutes in Washington D.C., London, Canberra, Beijing, Madrid, and Tokyo.

-Miscellaneous
+Other work

-He was Director of the European Centre for the Studies of Conflicts (Foundation for Strategic Research), Paris from 1997 to 2000.
+Chaliand was Director of the European Centre for the Studies of Conflicts (Foundation for Strategic Research), Paris from 1997 to 2000.

 He was an independent adviser to the Centre for Analysis and Planning of the French Foreign Ministry from 1983 to 1994.

-He founded and was the Director of Minority Rights Group (France), from 1978 to 1987.
+Chaliand founded and was the Director of Minority Rights Group (France), from 1978 to 1987.

-He was the initiator of the cession of the Permanent People’s Tribunal that was dedicated to the genocide of the Armenian people whose jury comprised three Nobel Prize winners, including Mr. Sean Mc Bride, Founder of Amnesty International, and which took place at Sorbonne and saw the sentence towards the Turkish state delivered to the National Assembly.
+He was the initiator of the session of the Permanent People's Tribunal dedicated to the genocide of the Armenian people whose jury comprised three Nobel Prize winners, including Sean Mc Bride, Founder of Amnesty International, and which took place at the Sorbonne and saw the sentence towards the Turkish state delivered to the National Assembly.